rixiobarrios/-audubon-site/README.md

 **React Router:** Implement React Router into your app.

-  - The home page should load when the url ending is `/`
+  - The home page should have a route of `/`
   - The show page should load when the url ending includes the name of the bird, for example `/Acadian+Flycatcher` would take the user to the show page for the Acadian Flycatcher
+    - In other words, the route should be `/:bird`

 **Styling:**